 Passengers wishing to travel on these dates will need to allow considerably more time for their journeys and should expect to use either diverted trains via longer routes or a replacement bus or coach to connect with rail services.
 Consider alternative routes, working from home (if possible) or travelling outside of peak times.

 What are we doing?

-The improvement project will focus on the southern end of the Brighton Main Line between Three Bridges and Brighton.
-Major engineering work is planned for the Victorian-era tunnels at Balcombe, Clayton, Patcham and the railway which runs through them.
+The improvement project is focussing on the southern end of the Brighton Main Line between Three Bridges and Brighton.
+Major engineering work is planned for the Victorian-era tunnels at Balcombe, Clayton, Haywards Heath and Patcham and the railway which runs through them.

-We’ll be stemming leaks into the tunnels and improving drainage, while the third rail power supply and signalling will also be replaced or upgraded.
+We are stemming leaks into the tunnels and improving drainage, while the third rail power supply and signalling are also being replaced or upgraded.

-Elsewhere on the closed section, we will also replace the track and sets of points, which enable trains to switch between tracks.
+Elsewhere on the closed section, we are replacing the track and sets of points, which enable trains to switch between tracks.

 Keeping you informed

 We will be working with Southern, Gatwick Express and Thameslink on a large-scale passenger communications campaign to ensure all passengers affected by the closures have the information they need to plan ahead.